BayAreaMetro/travel-model-one/utilities/trace/Readme.md

 #### 2) create logsums_trace dir for output
 #### 3) create trace version of logsums.properties file; I usually save old version as logums.properties_pretrace

-note: not sure if ip is ok; if running on different machine than originally run, may need to execute this first to fix IPs: python CTRAMP\scripts\preprocess\RuntimeConfiguration.py --logsums
+note: if running on different machine than originally run, may need to
+- set model_year nd host_ip_address
+- then execute this to fix IPs: python CTRAMP\scripts\preprocess\RuntimeConfiguration.py --logsums

 and then do the following changes.